ange47rm/Il-Mogi-Discord-Bot/README.md

 Any changes made to the code, are to be deployed manually to Replit (update the Replit code or re-import the project from Github and add the "secret" in the .env file).

 Uptimerobot status monitor link: https://stats.uptimerobot.com/amAF6Re2Ut (no longer valid - to be updated or removed)

+**Current issues**

+TBC - It seems that if a sound is manually played using a chat command, the random execution of sounds that's already running in the background is halted.